vuejs/vue/README.md

 Vue.js is a library for building interactive web interfaces.
 It provides data-reactive components with a simple and flexible API.
 Core features include:

-- Dead simple, non-intrusive reactivity using plain JavaScript objects.
+- Dead simple, unobtrusive reactivity using plain JavaScript objects.
 - Component-oriented development style with tooling support
 - Lean and extensible core
 - Flexible transition effect system